When and Where Do Most Accidents Take Place?

 Car Accident Trends By Day Of The Week

 Weekends and evenings are generally vulnerable times for car accidents, but it can be more specific than that.
-Rush hour or the commute hour is a hot time for car accidents.
-In many regions, happy hours at the bar are close to this time frame as well, and there will be crash data from the roads then as well.
+Rush hour, also known as the commute hour, is a high-risk time for car accidents.
+Additionally, times around bar closing hours often see a rise in crashes related to impaired driving.

-Studies consistently show that Tuesdays are the safest days to be on the road, while Saturdays are the most dangerous, particularly on non-holiday weekends.
-In 2016 alone, when 37,461 traffic fatalities were recorded in the United States, 6,802 occurred on Saturdays, making it the deadliest day of the week.
-Fridays and Saturdays also ranked as the second and third most dangerous days for fatal car crashes.
+Studies consistently show that Tuesdays are the safest days to be on the road, while Saturdays are hazardous, particularly on non-holiday weekends.
+In 2016, when 37,461 traffic fatalities were recorded in the United States, 6,802 occurred on Saturdays, making it the deadliest day of the week.

 NSC data from 2023 supports these findings, revealing that fatal car crashes were more common on weekends, with a peak on Saturday.
-In contrast, nonfatal crashes occurred more frequently on weekdays, especially on Fridays, likely due to higher traffic volumes related to work and end-of-week travel.
+In contrast, nonfatal crashes occurred more frequently on weekdays, particularly on Fridays, likely due to higher traffic volumes associated with work and end-of-week travel.

 Where-Do-Most-Car-Accidents-Happen-